bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

     set par(leading: 0.5em)
   table(
     columns: 4,
-    align: center,
+    align: center+horizon,
-    [*Agent*], [*MAE (deg/s) ↓*], [*Current (Amps) ↓*], [*Abrasion $(times 10^3)$ ↓ *],
+    [*Agent*], [*#abbrv.MAE_short (deg/s) ↓*], [*Current (Amps) ↓*], [*#abbrv.Ab_long $(times 10^3)$ ↓ *],
     table.hline(),
     table.cell(colspan: 4, align: center)[*Simulated Validation*],
     table.hline(),
-    [PID], [11.41], [-NA-], [0.29],
+    [#abbrv.PID], [11.41], [-NA-], [0.29],
     [Neuroflight], [7.30], [-NA-], [3.23],
-    [PPO + Temporal], [11.36 \ ± 2.19], [-NA-], [0.056 \ ± 0.007],
+    [#abbrv.PPO + Temporal], [11.36 ± 2.19], [-NA-], [0.056 ± 0.007],
-    [PPO + Spatial], [16.66 \ ± 4.57], [-NA-], [0.021 \ ± 0.007],
+    [#abbrv.PPO + Spatial], [16.66 ± 4.57], [-NA-], [0.021 ± 0.007],
-    [PPO + CAPS], [*9.26 \ ± 1.03*], [-NA-], [*0.021 \ ± 0.012*],
+    [#abbrv.PPO + #abbrv.CAPS], [*9.26 ± 1.03*], [-NA-], [*0.021 ± 0.012*],
     table.hline(),
     table.cell(colspan: 4, align: center)[*On-Platform Live Test-Flights*],
     table.hline(),
-    [PID], [5.01], [8.07], [0.4],
+    [#abbrv.PID], [5.01], [8.07], [0.4],
     [Neuroflight], [5.19], [22.87], [4.3],
-    [PPO + Temporal], [7.82 \ ± 2.42], [7.59 \ ± 2.24], [1.10 \ ± 0.32],
+    [#abbrv.PPO + Temporal], [7.82 ± 2.42], [7.59 ± 2.24], [1.10 ± 0.32],
-    [PPO + Spatial], [14.85 \ ± 6.85], [4.59 \ ± 2.70], [0.37 \ ± 0.22],
+    [#abbrv.PPO + Spatial], [14.85 ± 6.85], [4.59 ± 2.70], [0.37 ± 0.22],
-    [PPO + CAPS], [*9.28 \ ± 2.31*], [*4.86 \ ± 2.32*], [*0.16 \ ± 0.02*]
+    [#abbrv.PPO + #abbrv.CAPS], [*9.28 ± 2.31*], [*4.86 ± 2.32*], [*0.16 ± 0.02*]
   )},
-  caption: [Flight performance comparison showing Mean Absolute Error (MAE), current consumption, and abrasion (Ab).
-CAPS achieves the best balance of tracking accuracy, power efficiency, and smoothness.
+  caption: [Flight performance comparison showing #abbrv.MAE, current consumption, and abrasion (Ab). #abbrv.CAPS achieves the best balance of tracking accuracy, power efficiency, and smoothness.
 Variance statistics computed over 10 independently trained agents.]
 ) <tab:caps_quadrotor_quantitative_results>

-*Power Consumption Analysis*: CAPS-optimized agents consumed significantly less power (4.86 \ ± 2.32 Amps) compared to Neuroflight (22.87 Amps) and even outperformed the PID controller (8.07 Amps), demonstrating that neural network controllers can exceed classical control efficiency when properly regularized.
+*Power Consumption Analysis*: #(abbrv.CAPS)-optimized agents consumed significantly less power (4.86 ± 2.32 Amps) compared to Neuroflight (22.87 Amps) and even outperformed the #abbrv.PID controller (8.07 Amps), demonstrating that neural network controllers can exceed classical control efficiency when properly regularized.

-*Frequency Analysis*: Figure 3 shows the dramatic difference in control signal frequency content between CAPS and baseline approaches.
+*Frequency Analysis*: @fig:fourier_caps_v_neuroflight shows the dramatic difference in control signal frequency content between #abbrv.CAPS and baseline approaches.

 #figure(
   image("/figures/fourier_vs_motors_v3.svg", width: 100%),
-  caption: [Comparison of motor usage during flight and corresponding FFTs demonstrate significant improvement in smoothness with CAPS.
-High frequency components are practically eliminated compared to Neuroflight, which falls victim to the domain gap between simulated training and real flight.
-CAPS demonstrates robustness to this shift, contributing to 100% flight-worthy agents versus cherry-picking required for baselines.]
+  caption: [Comparison of motor usage during flight and corresponding #(abbrv.FFT)s demonstrate significant improvement in smoothness with #abbrv.CAPS.
+High frequency components are practically eliminated compared to Neuroflight, which falls victim to the domain gap between simulated training and real flight. #abbrv.CAPS demonstrates robustness to this shift, contributing to 100% flight-worthy agents versus cherry-picking required for baselines.]
-)
+) <fig:fourier_caps_v_neuroflight>

-*Reproducibility Achievement*: Critically, CAPS enabled 100% repeatability in the training pipeline—all 10 agents trained with CAPS transferred successfully to the drone, demonstrating the added robustness offered by the regularization approach.
+*Reproducibility Achievement*: Critically, #abbrv.CAPS enabled 100% repeatability in the training pipeline—all 10 agents trained with #abbrv.CAPS transferred successfully to the drone, demonstrating the added robustness offered by the regularization approach.
 This contrasts sharply with baseline approaches that required careful selection of viable controllers.

 === Sim-to-Real Transfer Analysis <chap:ubo:validation:sim2real>

-CAPS demonstrates particular value in sim-to-real transfer scenarios, where the smoothness learned during simulation training transfers effectively to real-world deployment.
+#abbrv.CAPS demonstrates particular value in sim-to-real transfer scenarios, where the smoothness learned during simulation training transfers effectively to real-world deployment.

-*Domain Gap Robustness*: The architectural nature of CAPS regularization makes it robust to domain shifts.
-Unlike reward-based approaches that may not transfer well due to dynamics differences, CAPS constraints on policy smoothness remain relevant across domains.
+*Domain Gap Robustness*: The architectural nature of #abbrv.CAPS regularization makes it robust to domain shifts.
+Unlike reward-based approaches that may not transfer well due to dynamics differences, #abbrv.CAPS constraints on policy smoothness remain relevant across domains.

-*Consistent Performance*: All agents trained with CAPS successfully transferred to real hardware, demonstrating 100% repeatability compared to the cherry-picking required for baseline approaches.
+*Consistent Performance*: All agents trained with #abbrv.CAPS successfully transferred to real hardware, demonstrating 100% repeatability compared to the cherry-picking required for baseline approaches.

-*Power Efficiency*: The smooth control signals produced by CAPS-trained agents resulted in significantly lower power consumption on real hardware, extending flight times and reducing thermal stress on components.
+*Power Efficiency*: The smooth control signals produced by #(abbrv.CAPS)-trained agents resulted in significantly lower power consumption on real hardware, extending flight times and reducing thermal stress on components.

 === Integration Into Policy Optimization <chap:ubo:validation:integration_policy>

-The success of CAPS demonstrates broader principles for integrating universal behavioral objectives into policy architectures.
+The success of #abbrv.CAPS demonstrates broader principles for integrating universal behavioral objectives into policy architectures.

 ==== Direct Policy Conditioning vs. Reward Engineering <def:direct_vs_reward>
-CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
+#abbrv.CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
 Rather than trying to encode desired behaviors through complex reward functions, we condition the policy optimization process directly.

 *Advantages of Direct Conditioning*: Direct policy conditioning offers several key advantages over traditional reward engineering approaches.
-The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable, providing *transparency* in how the system achieves desired outcomes.
-This approach also demonstrates superior *robustness*, as architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches that may not transfer well between simulation and real-world deployment.
-From an *efficiency* perspective, simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally, reducing the complexity of the specification process.
+The relationship between regularization terms and resulting behavior (and thus the #abbrv.UBF) is direct and interpretable, providing *transparency* in how the system achieves desired outcomes.
+This approach also demonstrates superior *robustness*, as architectural constraints promoting #(abbrv.UBF)s are less sensitive to domain shifts than reward-based approaches that may not transfer well between simulation and real-world deployment.
+From an *efficiency* perspective, simpler reward structures or #abbrv.FPL formulas can be used when #(abbrv.UBF)s for universal objectives are handled architecturally, reducing the complexity of the specification process.
 Finally, direct constraints provide stronger *guarantees* about resulting behavior than indirect reward signals, which may be subject to the vagaries of the optimization process.

 *When to Use Direct Conditioning*: Universal behavioral objectives that apply across tasks and domains are ideal candidates for architectural integration.
-Task-specific objectives are better handled through FPL formulations.
+Task-specific objectives are better handled through #abbrv.FPL formulations.

 === Design Guidelines for Universal Objectives <chap:ubo:validation:guidelines>

-Based on our experience with CAPS, we propose the following guidelines for identifying and integrating universal behavioral objectives (and their UBFs):
+Based on our experience with #abbrv.CAPS, we propose the following guidelines for identifying and integrating universal behavioral objectives (and their #(abbrv.UBF)s):

 *Identification Criteria*: To identify suitable universal behavioral objectives, several key criteria must be met.
-First, the UBO must apply across multiple tasks and domains, demonstrating its universal nature rather than being specific to particular applications.
-Second, the UBO should be expressible in terms of policy behavior (and thus quantifiable as a UBF) rather than environment state, ensuring it can be directly integrated into policy optimization.
-Third, the UBO must contribute meaningfully to generally important goals such as safety, efficiency, or robustness, providing clear value beyond task-specific performance.
-Finally, the UBO should be measurable using only policy inputs and outputs, avoiding dependencies on complex environmental measurements or external sensors.
+First, the #abbrv.UBO must apply across multiple tasks and domains, demonstrating its universal nature rather than being specific to particular applications.
+Second, the #abbrv.UBO should be expressible in terms of policy behavior (and thus quantifiable as a #abbrv.UBF) rather than environment state, ensuring it can be directly integrated into policy optimization.
+Third, the #abbrv.UBO must contribute meaningfully to generally important goals such as safety, efficiency, or robustness, providing clear value beyond task-specific performance.
+Finally, the #abbrv.UBO should be measurable using only policy inputs and outputs, avoiding dependencies on complex environmental measurements or external sensors.

-*Integration Strategies*: Several approaches can be employed to integrate universal behavioral objectives into policy architectures. *Regularization* involves adding penalty terms to the policy optimization objective, as demonstrated by CAPS. *Architectural constraints* build the desired behavior directly into the network architecture itself, ensuring it cannot be circumvented during optimization. *Preprocessing and postprocessing* approaches apply transformations to inputs or outputs to encourage desired behaviors without modifying the core optimization process.
+*Integration Strategies*: Several approaches can be employed to integrate universal behavioral objectives into policy architectures. *Regularization* involves adding penalty terms to the policy optimization objective, as demonstrated by #abbrv.CAPS. *Architectural constraints* build the desired behavior directly into the network architecture itself, ensuring it cannot be circumvented during optimization. *Preprocessing and postprocessing* approaches apply transformations to inputs or outputs to encourage desired behaviors without modifying the core optimization process.
 Finally, *hybrid approaches* combine multiple integration strategies for complex objectives that may benefit from multiple complementary mechanisms.

 === Current Limitations <chap:ubo:validation:limitations>

 *Parameter Sensitivity*: The regularization weights $lambda_T$ and $lambda_S$ require tuning for each domain, though this is generally easier than reward engineering.

-*Performance Trade-offs*: In some cases, CAPS may lead to slightly more conservative behavior, trading some performance for smoothness.
+*Performance Trade-offs*: In some cases, #abbrv.CAPS may lead to slightly more conservative behavior, trading some performance for smoothness.
 This trade-off is usually acceptable but should be considered in performance-critical applications.

 == Smoothness as a Universal Behavioral Fulfillment <chap:ubo:smoothness_fulfillment>

-While CAPS identifies the correct quantities to regularize—temporal and spatial continuity—its formulation as a linear penalty ($J - lambda_T L_T - lambda_S L_S$) falls short of the principled composition offered by FPL.
+While #abbrv.CAPS identifies the correct quantities to regularize—temporal and spatial continuity—its formulation as a linear penalty ($J - lambda_T L_T - lambda_S L_S$) falls short of the principled composition offered by #abbrv.FPL.
 A linear combination forces an often unintuitive and brittle trade-off, where the weights $lambda$ lack clear semantic meaning.
-We can reformulate the core ideas of CAPS within the fulfillment framework to create a more robust and interpretable measure of smoothness.
+We can reformulate the core ideas of #abbrv.CAPS within the fulfillment framework to create a more robust and interpretable measure of smoothness.

-This involves transforming the smoothness penalties from CAPS into *Universal Behavioral Fulfillments* (UBFs).
+This involves transforming the smoothness penalties from #abbrv.CAPS into *#abbrv.UBF* (UBFs).
 Instead of subtracting a penalty, we define fulfillment functions that map the degree of smoothness to the $[0,1]$ range, where 1 represents perfect smoothness.
 An exponential decay function is a natural fit for this transformation:

 *Temporal Smoothness Fulfillment*:
   $ phi_("temporal")(st, stp1) = exp(-alpha_(T) ||pi_(theta)(st) - pi_(theta)(stp1)||) $